brownje96/esquirect/README.md

 Connect from HLS Streaming using the URL `http://your_docker_host/hls/stream.m3u8`

 ## Known Problems:
 Time sync behaves weirdly.
-The clock in Esquire seems to ultimately adjust itself until the :30 or :00 mark, and then until the completion of the current grid, and that's with the current parameters.
-Yes your first up to hour of operation will be wrong, but its better than having it permanently off by an hour.
+The clock in Esquire seems to ultimately correct itself at the next :30 or :00 mark, and the program grid corrects itself after scrolling through the current iteration, and that's -as configured- with the current parameters.
+Yes your first up to hour of operation will be wrong, but it's better than having it permanently off by an hour.
 I will review this again after the next DST changeover should nobody else file a bug report.
 Time is complicated, "who knew?"

 ## Stacks used:
 [FS-UAE - Commodore Amiga Emulator](https://github.com/FrodeSolheim/fs-uae)